Diversification quotients: Quantifying diversification via risk measures: Numerical results for financial data

-In this section, we fix $\alpha=0.1$ and build portfolios via ${\rm DQ}_\alpha^{\mathrm{ VaR}}$, ${\rm DQ}_\alpha^{\ES}$, ${\rm DR}^{\rm SD}$, and the mean-variance criterion in the \cite{M52} model.\footnote{One may try other portfolio criteria other than mean-variance.
+In this section, we fix $\alpha=0.1$ and build portfolios by minimizing ${\rm DQ}_\alpha^{\mathrm{ VaR}}$, ${\rm DQ}_\alpha^{\ES}$, ${\rm DR}^{\rm SD}$, or mean-variance in the \cite{M52} model.\footnote{One may try other portfolio criteria other than mean-variance.
 For instance, \cite{LL04} found that portfolio strategies based on prospect theory perform similarly to the mean-variance strategies.} The optimal portfolio problems using ${\rm DR}^{\rm SD}$ and the Markowitz model are well studied in literature; see e.g. \cite{CC08}.
 We compare these portfolio wealth with the equal weighted (EW) portfolio and the simple buy-and-hold (BH) portfolio.
 For an analysis on the EW strategy, see \cite{DGU09}.

 We apply the algorithms in Proposition \ref{thm:opt} to optimize $\mathrm{DQ}^\VaR_\alpha$ and $\mathrm{DQ}^\ES_\alpha$, which are extremely fast.
 A tie-breaking is addressed for each objective as in \eqref{eq:general-opt3}.
 Minimization of ${\rm DR}^{\rm SD}$ and the Markowitz model can be solved by existing algorithms.
 The initial wealth is set to $1$, and the risk-free rate is $r=2.84\%$, which is the 10-year yield of the US treasury bill in Jan 2014.
 The target annual expected return for the Markowitz portfolio is set to $10\%$.
 We optimize the portfolio weights in each month with a rolling window of 500 days.
 That is, in each month, roughly 21 trading days, starting from January 2, 2014, we use the preceding 500 trading days to compute the optimal portfolio weights using the method described above.
 The portfolio is rebalanced every month.
 We choose the 4 largest stocks from each of the 10 different sectors of S\&P 500 ranked by market cap in 2012 as the portfolio compositions (40 stocks in total).
 The portfolio performance is reported in Figure \ref{sec_40} with some summary statistics in Table \ref{tab_40}.